 A New Way to Add Closed Captions for iPhone and iOS Devices: Introducing Our Automated Caption Encoding Service

-Considering that video accounts for 50% of all mobile traffic, accessible video captioning across mobile devices is extremely important.
+Considering that video will account for 75% of all mobile traffic in 2020, accessible video captioning across mobile devices is extremely important.
 This is why we’re excited to introduce our automated caption encoding service.
 Usually captions are output as a separate file and added to a video player, which renders the captions in sync with the video.
 However, for some devices it is necessary to embed the captions in the video itself.
 For example, the iPhone plays videos using an integrated QuickTime player in full screen mode.
 The only way to display closed captions on an iPhone is with a caption-encoded video.
 Another reason to encode captions with a video is to create a self-contained captioned video that can be distributed as a single asset.

 How Does Caption Encoding Work?